MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

    catch (MsalClientException ex)
    {
       // Error Code: unknown_user Message: Could not identify logged in user
-      // Explanation: the library was unable to query the current Windows logged-in user or this user is not AD or AAD
+      // Explanation: the library was unable to query the current Windows logged-in user or this user is not AD or Azure AD
       // joined (work-place joined users are not supported).

       // Mitigation 1: on UWP, check that the application has the following capabilities: Enterprise Authentication,